 If changes have occurred, repeat Steps 3.2.1.1. to 3.2.1.2. but increase or decrease the protein, precipitant, and/or seed concentration to restore any changes to the range of Xs and Xn.

-When/if the range of Xs and Xn are acceptable, proceed to Step 3.2.2.
+When the range of Xs and Xn are acceptable, proceed to Step 3.2.2.

 Scaling in 24-well hanging-drop plates.